ande3577/binary_conversion/README.markdown

-# Binary Conversion
+# Golang Binary Conversion

-A library for converting to/from integers to boolean arrays.
+A go(lang) library for converting to/from integers to boolean arrays.

+Integer conversions are little endian.
+Signed numbers are in two's complement.

+String conversions are 8 bit ASCII.

 # Dependencies